apache/openwhisk-deploy-kube/docs/configurationChoices.md

       create, schedule, and manage the Pods that contain the user function containers.
 The pros and cons of this design are roughly the inverse of `DockerContainerFactory`.
 Kubernetes pod management
-      operations have higher latency and exercise newer code paths in the Invoker.
+      operations have higher latency and without additional configuration (see below) can result in poor performance.
 However, this design fully leverages Kubernetes to manage the execution resources for user functions.

 You can control the selection of the ContainerFactory by adding either
 ```yaml